derekprieur/tetris/README.md

 # Tetris
 Hello!
 I made this basic Tetris game to get more practice with JavaScript/HTML/CSS.
 The original project that I used as a guide can be found here https://www.youtube.com/watch?v=w1JJfK09ujQ (thanks Ania!).
+Working version can be found on my portfolio https://derekprieur.dev/.
 Below is a list of most of the concepts used:
 ## JavaScript
   - querySelector()
   - getElementById()